cosmos-muz/pz/README.md

 They both hold their own `README.md` so please follow them if you need further information.

 ## Setup

 This helps setting up the database and start the application in docker.

 ## Requirements

 Docker: `brew install --cask docker`

 ## Running

 From terminal run:

 - `docker-compose build`
 - `docker-compose up`

 ### front-end

 Above commands start the front-end on: http://localhost:3000

 - React

 ### - back-end

 Above commands start the back-end on: http://localhost:4000

 - Node
 - Express
 - Typescript

+### Documentation

+A swagger documentation can be accessed on: http://localhost:4000/api-docs/

 ### Database - from docker

 - Mongo 5